Rustam Soirov: Levadia Tallinn

 On 2 August 2022, Istiklol announced that Soirov had left the club to join Levadia Tallinn on a three-year contract.

 Lokomotiv Tashkent

 On 23 December 2022, Uzbekistan club, Lokomotiv Tashkent announced the signing of Soirov to a two-year contract.

 Istiklol return

 On 16 March 2024, Istiklol announced the return of Soirov on a contract until the end of 2025.
+On 14 January 2026, Istiklol announced that they had extended their contract with Soirov until the end of the 2027 season.

 International career

 Soirov made his senior team debut on 7 November 2020 against Bahrain.

 He scored his first international goal against Malaysia on 17 October 2023 in the final match of the 2023 Merdeka Tournament.